 The Power Of Inclusion

 True inclusion is about embracing difference, and it’s important for organizations to increase their awareness of people with disabilities.
-Many business leaders may not even be aware they’ve already employed people with disabilities -- known as invisible disabilities.
+Business leaders may not even be aware they’ve already employed people with disabilities -- known as invisible disabilities.
+Also, many companies might miss out on the wide range of talents, perspectives, and abilities that people with disabilities bring to work environments.

 Having a focus on diversity, equity, inclusion, and belonging is going to be essential for companies to remain competitive and hire the best talent.
 Education, awareness, and a deliberate effort to change or update current hiring processes to include people with disabilities will help any employer to be successful with their DEIB strategies, which will ensure positive and lasting change.